jzgi/chainfx/README.md

 * Rapid development of dapp cloud and edge, with IoT support

 SkyChain can be used to construct decentralized apps of many paradigms
-* single centered website, web application, or webapp with iot edges
+* Single centered web application, with or without IoT edges
-* multi-centered, federated web application, with or without iot edges
+* Multiple centered, federated blockchain application, with or without IoT edges
-* peer-to-peer desktop web servers (UPnP), coordicated by central units

 <pre>